Hilmi-Yassin/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
-3 datasets will be chosen
+3 data sets will be chosen